 These sites weave together the threads of Morris County’s history from the colonial era through the twentieth century.
 Locations marked include forges, iron works, taverns, schools, mills, historic districts, churches, homes, and mansions.

-The Commission, with generous support from the Board of Chosen Freeholders, continues to designate new sites and maintain and repair existing markers each year.
+The Commission, with generous support from the Board of County Commissioners, continues to designate new sites and maintain and repair existing markers each year.
 Read the guidelines and download an application for a Historic Site Marker.

 These historic site markers commemorate, educate, and keep the history of Morris County visible.
 The Heritage Commission invites you to enjoy both virtual and self-guided tours of Morris County’s multifaceted history.